U.S. imposes more North Korea sanctions, Trump warns of 'phase two'

 In an extension of that rapprochement, the North agreed on Friday to hold working-level talks on Tuesday for the Pyeongchang Winter Paralympics on the North’s side of the border village of Panmunjom.

-In December, the United Nations approved a U.S.-drafted measure limiting North Korea’s access to refined petroleum products and crude oil, which the North Korea said amounted to an act of war.
+In December, the United Nations approved a U.S.-drafted measure limiting North Korea’s access to refined petroleum products and crude oil, which North Korea said amounted to an act of war.

 In January, Washington announced a round of sanctions and urged China and Russia to expel North Koreans raising funds for the programs.